For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Ironically, comparing and choosing the best gas and electricity provider and tariff can be energy-sapping.
 Do you go for fixed or variable prices?
 Dual or separate tariffs?
 What about exit fees?

-Fortunately, once you've found the right deal, signing up to an energy supplier is actually very straightforward.
+Fortunately, once you've found the right deal, signing up for an energy supplier is actually very straightforward.

 After reviewing the best energy providers, we'll share our eight practical tips on saving big money on gas and electric bills.